abpio/abp-commercial-docs/en/studio/monitoring-applications.md

 ## Overall

 In this tab, you can view comprehensive overall information.
 You have the option to search by application name and filter by application state.
-To reset all filters, use the *Clear* button.
+To reset all filters, use the *Clear Filters* button.
 When you apply a filter header informations gonna refresh by filtered applications.

 - `Apps Running`: The number of applications running.
 It includes CLI and C# applications.
 In the example two C# microservice applications and one CLI application is running.
-- `Requests`: The number of HTTP requests received by all applications.
+- `Requests`: The number of HTTP requests received by all C# applications.
-- `Events`: The number of [Distributed Event](https://docs.abp.io/en/abp/latest/Distributed-Event-Bus) sent or received by all applications.
+- `Events`: The number of [Distributed Event](https://docs.abp.io/en/abp/latest/Distributed-Event-Bus) sent or received by all C# applications.
-- `Exceptions`: The number of exceptions thrown by all applications.
+- `Exceptions`: The number of exceptions thrown by all C# applications.

 ![overall](./images/monitoring-applications/overall.png)

 In the data grid, details for each application are displayed.
 It's possible to sort rows by columns.
 When selecting a row, you can right-click to access the context menu, offering various actions.
-This menu allows for opening related tabs that are filtered by the selected application
+This menu allows for opening related tabs that are filtered by the selected application.

 - `Name`: The name of the application.
 - `State`: The state of the application.
 It can take on several values such as *Scheduled*, *Starting*, *Started*, *Stopping* and *Stopped*.
 In the event of an application crash during its starting, the state is mark as *Scheduled*, we can cancel the starting process at that stage.